p3trichorr/soal-shift-sisop-modul-2-I07-2021/README.md

   }
 ```

-After we downloaded the file, then we unzip all file like in the 1c, and unzip with these name (FOTO, MUSIK AND FILM).
+After we downloaded the file, then we unzip all file like in the 1c, and unzip name is (FOTO, MUSIK AND FILM).
+We just move all those 3 file, in folder that we made in 1a.
 Move it with ``mv``

 **e.
 Zip all the file named Lopyu_Stevany.zip and Remove all the rest of the folder**